Requirements & Credit Information

 Calculus AB or Calculus BC

-Suggested school year in which to take exam: Students typically take the Calculus AB/BC test in May of the year in which they take Calculus.
+Suggested school year in which to the take exam: Students typically take the Calculus AB/BC test in May of the year in which they take Calculus.
 They may take the exam in subsequent years, but the delay usually results in a lower score.
 Generally, students take Calculus in the 12th grade, although a few may take it in 11th grade.

-Additional expectations, if any, to prepare for exam: Though some practice AP problems will be worked through in class, students are encouraged to do additional preparation on their own.
+Additional expectations, if any, to prepare for the exam: Though some practice AP problems will be worked through in class, students are encouraged to do additional preparation on their own.
 Calculus teachers are available for help (by appointment) in the Math Resource Center, where students can also find supplementary resources.
 Practice books and study guides are available in bookstores and online.

 Suggested test-prep strategies: Students should study old AP tests, available online.
 In April of the year in which the exam will be taken, students should review major topics from the course.